chinzhengjie/ZJ_Portfolio/Tennis Project/README.md

 <img src="images/10.%20Big%203%20Grandslams.png" width="1000" height="500">
 </p>

 Finally, this chart shows the culmination of the Big 3's grandslam achievements.
-Although the dataset only covers 2000 to 2019, I decided to add 2020 and 2021's data for this chart.
+As the dataset only covers from 2000 up to 2019, I decided to add 2020 and 2021's data for this chart.
 We can see that by 2021, all three of them are tied for the record for the most number of men's singles grandslam titles at 20 a piece.
 60 grandslams evenly distributed among these three amazing players.
 On top of this, since 2003, only a handful of grandslams have been won by someone aside from the Big 3 and this fully illustrates their dominance in this era.
 For years, many have talked about a new generation of younger players coming in to compete against the Big 3.
 However, they still have a long way to go as the Big 3 continue to dominate the grandslams every year.

 <br/>

 ## Conclusion

 There has been much discussion and debate over who has the right to be called the GOAT.
 There are valid points to each side of the argument but overall, I feel that there is no need for there to be only one GOAT.
 Roger Federer, Rafael Nadal and Novak Djokovic have all proven themselves to be an integral part of tennis.
-On many occasions, each of them has even mentioned that their rivalries drive them to become even better.
+On many occasions, each of them has even mentioned that their rivalries drive them to become even better and to compete at an even higher level.
 This has inadvertently led to the greatest era in tennis.
-Sadly, the three of them cannot compete forever and they will all retire one day.
-However, their incredible achievements and the legacies they leave behind will forever be etched in history.
+Sadly, the three of them cannot compete forever and they will all inevitably retire one day.
+However, their incredible achievements and the legacies they leave behind will forever be etched in history and regarded as the greatest of all time.